'Heartbreaking' loss: Climate crisis spurs push for compensation

 These non-economic losses have no adequate adaptation strategy, Baluch said.
 "If I lost my culture, I wouldn't be able to adapt to it in a different way in a different area," he said.
 "If I lost my language, I won't be able to adapt to it.
 If I'm dying of starvation, if I'm dying of floods, if I'm dying of drought, you won't be able to 'adapt' me after dying."

-Those campaigning for it to be recognized as its own priority point to real-time impacts of loss damage on people we are currently witnessing at 1.1 degrees of warming.
+The real-time impacts of loss and damage on people around the world are spurring campaigners to ensure it's recognized as its own priority.
 "We have to support them," said Harjeet Singh, senior adviser at Climate Action Network International.
 "We have to respect their human rights."

 In order to appreciate the full scale of loss and damage occurring right now, it's necessary to view local incidents as part of a bigger picture.
 Incidents such as the tornado that killed 88 people in Kentucky last month aren't isolated events.